vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-vds.md

 #  Deploy Tanzu for Kubernetes Operations on vSphere with VMware VDS

 This document provides step-by-step instructions for installing and configuring Tanzu for Kubernetes Operations on a vSphere environment backed by a Virtual Distributed Switch (VDS).
-The deployment is based on the reference design provided in [VMware Tanzu for Kubernetes Operations on vSphere with VDS Reference Design](../reference-designs/tko-on-vsphere.md).
+The deployment is based on the reference design provided in [VMware Tanzu for Kubernetes Operations on vSphere Reference Design](../reference-designs/tko-on-vsphere.md).
 This document does not provide instructions for deploying the underlying SDDC components.

 ## Prepare Your Environment for Deploying Tanzu Kubernetes Operations